Project Structure and Build System

 Layer 3: Systems and Software

-- target ‘install’ installs into the system directory by default: PREFIX ?= $(PN_SYSTEM_DIR)/piconut
+- target 'stage' installs into the system directory by default.

 Both systems and software applications may also be external, i.e. not part of the PicoNut source tree.

 In general, layer-3 modules (systems or software) never access other components directly through the source tree.
-Instead, they are accessed via an installation, either globally ($PICONUT) or maintained inside the system directory ($(PN_SYSTEM_DIR)/piconut).
+Other modules are accessed either in the stage directory or an installation.

-This is a typical case for external development of a system or software, which is not part of the PicoNut repository, and the developer only uses PicoNut.
+This is typically the case if a system or software is developed externally and not part of the PicoNut repository.
+The developer only uses PicoNut.

 In this case, no rule needs be added to the Makefile, but the developer is responsible for providing a PicoNut installation.